jucazyn/jucazyn.github.io/_pages/physics-track.md

   - In a nutshell: scientific theories, realism vs. anti-realism debate
 - **Philosophy of Physics** taught by Prof. Décio Krause
   - In a nutshell: philosophical foundations of physical theories
+- **Physics I** taught by Prof. Tiago Nunes
+  - In a nutshell: introductory Mechanics

 ## 2020/1
 - **Methods of Mathematical Physics** taught by Prof. Tiago Nunes